-Cl 521 Teacher as Researcher (3).
-Teacher research as systematic, intentional inquiry into one's own teaching practice which includes the framing of research questions and development of the necessary tools for collection and analysis of data.

-Cl 531 Critical Pedagogy and Educational Reform (3).
+- Cl 521 Teacher as Researcher (3).
+Teacher research as systematic, intentional inquiry into one's own teaching practice which includes the framing of research questions and development of the necessary tools for collection and analysis of data. - CI 531 Critical Pedagogy and Educational Reform (3).
 Students analyze and critique hegemonic practices in education.
 Marginalization, alienation, violence, poverty and "othering" will be examined as structural mechanisms designed to selectively empower and oppress students in educational settings.
-(S)

-CI 540 Instructional Leadership (3).
+(S) - Cl 540 Instructional Leadership (3).
 Educational leaders contribute to students' success through informed decision-making and practice.
 This course focuses on developed and emerging curricular and instructional practices that contribute to student achievement.
-(F)

-CI 591 Graduate Seminar in Curriculum and Instruction (3).
-Selection and in depth study of an issue in the public schools.
-(Alt S)
+(F) - Cl 591 Seminar in Curriculum, Instruction, and Assessment (3).
+An indepth examination of interrelated issues that involve curriculum, instruction, and assessment.
+Emphasis on alternative assessment strategies, interpretation of assessment data, and data-driven changes in curriculum and instruction.
+(S)